sethnr/sethnr.github.io/index.md

 ### RSV genomic surveillance in a hospital-linked system

 **Context**
-With the rollout of RSV monoclonal antibodies and vaccines, the limiting factor is no longer the availability of interventions, but the **ability to target them effectively**.
+With the rollout of RSV monoclonal antibodies and vaccines, the limiting factor is no longer the availability of interventions, but the ability to target them effectively.
 Local transmission dynamics and age-structured spread are poorly resolved by routine surveillance.

 **What I built**
 An end-to-end RSV genomic surveillance system integrated with a major hospital network, linking viral sequencing with epidemiological metadata from routine clinical sampling.